 Taking style photos in the Arctic in winter is not just a light issue.
-In the Arctic or at high altitude, temperature adds another challenge.
-Read on to learn more about both challenges and how to minimize the impacts.
+In the Arctic or at high altitude, temperature and ice fog add additional challenges.
+Read on to learn more about both challenges, and how to minimize the impacts.

 - Dark Days in Alaska Make Photography an Art